Legacy Proxy and VPN

 Transitioning from legacy proxies and VPN to the iboss Zero Trust Secure Access Service Edge can follow the process outlined below:

-3. Connect work-from-anywhere users to the iboss Security Service Edge via cloud connectors.
+- Connect work-from-anywhere users to the iboss Secure Access Service Edge via cloud connectors.
 Cloud connectors are iboss agents that encrypt and steer traffic through the iboss service automatically and provide device posture checks to ensure devices have their firewall enabled, antimalware enabled, have critical patches installed and perform other checks to ensure device health.
 The iboss cloud connectors have a ZTNA VPN Co-Pilot feature that will work alongside your existing VPN as you transition.

 This guide will walk through the five steps above.